ScottKirvan/ScooterUtils/README.md

 Building it inside a project is dead simple.
 Clone the repository into the *Plugins* directory of your Unreal C++ based project.
 Go to **File**, and select **Update Visual Studio Project**.
-From there, the plugin should be buildable, and once compiled, can be left in your project directory for the project you're working on, or copied into your Engine's main *Plugins* folder so it's available to all your future editing sessions.
+From there, the plugin should be buildable, and once compiled, can be left in *Plugins* directory for the project you're working on, or copied into your Engine's main *Plugins* folder so it's available to all your future editing sessions.